 Can Lactose intolerance be passed from parents to children?

 Yes, we are likely to inherit lactose intolerance from our parents.
-It runs in families, can be genetically passed on from one generation to the other.
+It runs in families and can be genetically passed on from one generation to the other.

 What Causes Lactose Intolerance?

 - After an injury /disease/infection of the small intestine.

 What are the symptoms of Lactose Intolerance?small intestine

 The symptoms may start after 30 minutes to 2 hours after we consume the food containing lactose.

 The doctor will review the past history about the health and family of the patient along with examination.